-The adopted amendments to the Career Schools and Colleges rules address these issues in order to remove unnecessary requirements and streamline processes in the regulation of Texas career schools and colleges.
-The adopted amendments completely implement the changes to the Act made by Senate Bills 280 and 1343, 78th Texas Legislature, Regular Session.
-These changes are consistent with the Governor's vision of limited and efficient state government.
+The proposed amendments to the Career School and College rules address these issues in order to remove unnecessary requirements and streamline processes in the regulation of Texas career schools and colleges.
+The proposed amendments completely implement the changes to the Act made by Senate Bills 280 and 1343, 78th Texas Legislature, Regular Session.
+These changes are consistent with the Governor's vision of limited and efficient State government.

-Generally, throughout the chapter the amendments change references to the terms "proprietary schools" to "career schools and colleges"; "correspondence" to "distance education"; and "protection fund" to "trust account" to be consistent with legislative changes to the statute.
-The other specific amendments, as well as the reason and purpose of each, are described as follows.
+Generally, throughout the chapter the amendments change references to "proprietary schools" to "career schools and colleges," "correspondence" to "distance education," and "protection fund" to "trust account" to be consistent with legislative changes to the statute.
+The other specific amendments as well as the reason and purpose of each is described as follows: